 No liability attaches to a member of a committee convened under a code to hear and mediate disputes within a retirement village, any such committee, or any other person for any act or omission by him or her or on his or her part or by any such committee or on the part of any such committee that occurred in good faith and in the performance or discharge or purported performance or discharge, of his or her or its functions under this or any other written law.

-[Section 74 amended by No. 55 of 2004 s.
+[Section 74 amended: No. 55 of 2004 s.
 1039.]

 Part 5A — Statutory manager

-[Heading inserted by No. 36 of 2012 s.
+[Heading inserted: No. 36 of 2012 s.
 16.]

 75A.
 Terms used